Gleejr/Azure-network-protocols/README.md

 <p>
-3. Input a name for the resource group, select a region, then click Review + create (I have named my resouce group Network-Lab and the region is (US) West US 3)
+3. Enter a name for the resource group, select a region, and click "Review + create" (e.g., "Network-Lab" and "US West US 3").
 </p>
 <br />